 Sega Dreamcast (1998)

-It still physically pains us that the Dreamcast is not only considered a commercial flop, but that it brought an end to the videogame glory days in which Sega was a maker of brilliant hardware, instead of a publisher churning out terrible Sonic the Hedgehog games.
+It still physically pains us that the Dreamcast is not only considered a commercial flop, but that it brought an end to the video game glory days in which Sega was a maker of brilliant hardware, instead of a publisher churning out subpar Sonic the Hedgehog games.

 The Dreamcast may have represented the end of an era in some ways, but it was incredibly forward-looking in other regards.
 The biggest one: Including a modem in every console to allow gamers from around the world to play against each other, participate in leaderboards, chat, or download content.
 And all back in the heady days of 1998!